 The Society has a 457(b) Nonqualified Executive Retirement Plan (the "Plan").
 Under the Plan, administrative staff and other highly compensated employees may participate upon approval of the Board-designated Administrative Committee, which has discretionary authority to make determinations as to eligibility and benefits under the Plan.
 Employee contribution is also limited by Internal Revenue Service regulations.
 Employees are fully vested in employer contributions immediately.
-The total expense for the Plan was \$2,650 and \$3,325 for the years ended June 30, 2017 and 2016.
+The total expense for the Plan was \$2,650 for both the years ended June 30, 2018 and 2017.